A Detailed Look at Astor & Orion's Sustainability Practice

 We let our imagination run wild and make the most of our 3D sculpting system to create incredible jewelry designs that fully encompass the whole product.
 The back sides of our jewelry are just as stunning as the front sides.
 Every part of the jewelry presents itself as coming from the Astor + Orion design language and ethos.

 Inspired by the natural world, we favor organic curves and interlocking geometries that can only be created as a part of a hand driven design process.
-Our lead designer, Tomas Wittelsbach uses a pen stylus to “hand sculpt” our jewelry with a similar technique as the jewelers of old used when they hand carved a wax block in preparation for the lost wax process.
+Our designs are “hand sculpted” with a digital stylus with a similar technique as the jewelers of old used when they hand carved a wax block in preparation for the lost wax process.

 We start the design process on the computer but don’t stop there.
 We are able to fully prototype and test our designs with our studio 3D printer.
 This not only allows us to make sure our production is exactly the way we want it but it also cuts down on the massive waste typically generated during the sampling process.